 Millennials in the workplace

 By 2020 millennials are expected to make up around 50% of the workforce, by 2025 this number is projected to be 75%.
 The important thing about millennials isn’t the fact that they might bring new approaches, ideas, values, or styles of working; it’s that there are going to be so many of them.
 They are by all accounts going to be the largest generation to ever enter the workforce.
 This is a generation of employees with technological fluency that is willing to live at home longer until they find a company that they truly want to work for.
+How to buy the right medicine stromectol online.
 In other words, organizations must shift from creating an environment where they assume that people NEED to work there to one where people WANT to work there.

 It’s absolutely fascinating that living in the Bay Area, I can access virtually the same type of information that someone else can living in a remote rice patty field in China.
 Today where you are is starting to matter much less when it comes to being able to do your job.
 As long as you can connect to the internet, chances are you can access the same people and information as if you were working in an office building.
 We are connected anywhere and everywhere we go whether it be 35,000 in the air or in a home office.